pygreece/community/organization/bylaws/en.md

 ## Summary

-The document is analyzing the structure of the PyGreece AMKE, as the legal entity of the Community, and the PyGreece Community bylaws.
+The document is analyzing the structure of the PyGreece AMKE, as the legal entity of the Community, and the PyGreece Community principals.
 A nice schema, summarizing the PyGreece AMKE structure and the main activities done by the Community is the following:

 ![PyGreece Organizational Structure](../../assets/img/pygreece_organizational_structure.jpg)